ninehills/Eden/README.rst

 ########

-Eden is distributed Task system
+Currently, Eden is A Distributed Scheduler Task System.

 Supports
 ===========